 “I believe the local is important to develop and protect,” she says, “because it is an authentic cultural representation, and it in turn feeds into the larger realms of state, national, and international, which are important because that is how understanding of deeper knowledge concerning diversity is created, and the larger bounces back to the local bring protection and growth… It is all symbiotic, the one feeding the other.”

 Lisa Rutherford, a Southeastern Indian Artist Association member who works primarily with clay, sees artists as culture bearers.
 “The art we leave behind is what people will study in the future to learn about us,” she says.
 “Most people have no idea how much research and study is involved… One area that artists are informed about is symbolism.
-Non-artists often think they are designs they can use for decorations, but often [these symbols] are spiritually significant, and while we may not understand exactly what they mean, we are aware of which symbols are inappropriate for use in, say, carpet design, wall decoration in a casino, or the walls of a bathroom stall.
-And that has happened.”
+Non-artists often think they are designs they can use for decorations, but often [these symbols] are spiritually significant, and while we may not understand exactly what they mean, we are aware of which symbols are inappropriate for use in, say, carpet design, wall decoration in an online casino area where people can play online casino games at Judi Bola.”

 Oklahoma’s rural regions are undergoing a renaissance.
 On November 2, 2004, voters answered State Question 712 in the affirmative, forming a compact between the State of Oklahoma and the 39 federally recognized, quasi-sovereign Oklahoma Indian tribes.

 There are three tiers of gambling (a.k.a. “gaming,” to use the bland, slightly Orwellian industry term of art) mentioned in the 1988 Indian Gaming Regulatory Act, which laid the foundation for what by 2012 had become a $29.2-billion-a-year industry in the United States and a $3.8-billion-a-year industry in the State of Oklahoma.
 Each level has a correspondingly higher amount of risk to community and thus requires more regulation by the state.